KarlComSe/FramtidshjulAB/README.md

 - The user can interact with the bike as if it were a real bike.
 - The user can:
   - Start/stop the bike.
-  - ~~Rent~~/return the bike.
+  - Return the bike.
   - View the bike's log of trips.
+(Likely only for technicians in reality)

 __*Start the bike*__: The user can only start the bike if it is rented.
 The bike will check that it is rented and save the customer id of the renter.

-- Internal state: Save {bike-id}: renter id, pos and start-time.
+- Internal state: Save {bike-id}: renter id, pos and start-time in log (if not already saved).
+Set status to "Startad".
-- External state: Report bike/{id} : start-time, start-pos.
+- External state: No update is being made.
+The update in external state is triggered in customer app.

 __*Stop the bike*__: The user can stop the bike at any time.
 When the bike is stopped, the location will not be updated and the bike will be considered stationary.
 If a simulated GPS is used, the bike will stop moving.

-- Internal state: Stop updating position / read recorded GPS-file, {bike-id}: speed = 0, isMoving = false.
+- Internal state: Set status to "Pausad".
+GPS position will keep being updated, even if bike is paused, this doesn't hinder someone from running with the bike...
 - External state: N/A.

 __*Return the bike*__: The user can return the bike at any time.
 When the bike is returned, the GPS position is saved to a log, along with the customer id and the time.

-- Internal state: Save {bike-id}: renter id, pos and stop-time.
+- Internal state: Save {bike-id}: renter id, pos and stop-time in log.
+Update bike status to available.
-- External state: Report bike/{id} : stop-time, stop-pos.
+- External state: Stop active bike rental.

 ### Logging trips in bike memory

 - The bike saves a log of its trips with start (location, time) and end (location, time) as well as the customer.
-- When the start button is pressed, the bike saves the start time and position, and the renter, if it isn't already saved, and communicates the same to the server.
-- When the return button is pressed, the bike saves the stop time and position, and communicates the same to the server, and asks the state of the bike to be updated.
+- When the return button is pressed, the bike saves the stop time and position in the log.

 #### Example Trip Log